top of page

 Associate Professor Gary Cook has forty years of teaching experience.
 Over his career he has taught all levels of painting, drawing and printmaking as well as classes on consciousness, creativity, healing and personal awareness.
 He has developed programs with visual artists, writers, musicians, dream shamans, dancers and global educators.
 He teaches for both the art department and the Holistic Health and Healing Arts Program.
 Four museums, ten universities and fifteen galleries have exhibited his paintings and prints.
 He earned his MFA at Northern Illinois University and BFA at Michigan State University.

-Gary teaches Drawing I, Drawing II, Painting , Painting II, and Intro to Printmaking, and Monotype.
+Gary teaches Drawing I, Drawing II, Painting , Painting II, Intro to Printmaking, and Monotype.

 Email: gary@unm.edu